The National Optometric Association: Making optometry more accessible

 The National Optometric Student Association (NOSA) is part of the NOA.
 NOSA connects students across optometry programs and other health science programs.
 These connections can be social, professional or both.

-NOSA has more than 1,000 optometry students.
-It works to make it easier for minority and underserved areas to get eye care.
+NOSA has more than 1,000 optometry students members.
+It works to make it easier for minority and underserved communities to get eye care.

 The National Optometric Foundation